 What is SCADA?

 SCADA stands for Supervisory Control and Data Acquisition.
 These systems were originally created in the 60's on mainframe and mini-computer systems.
-Today the typical implementation is PLC (programmable Logic Controller) controls and PC's usually connected to a PC Network for centralized data collection.
-There has been a huge boom in the number of software packages that provide this functionality.
+Today the typical implementation is PLC (programmable Logic Controller) for machine control and computers connected to a Network for centralized data collection.
+Some examples are Inductive Automation Ignition and Wonderware

 Typical Components include: